Road F208 is a rugged yet scenic drive in Iceland

 How long is the F208 (Fjallabaksleið nyrðri) Road?

-Running through the Central Highlands, the road is totally unpaved.
+Tucked away in the Central Highlands, the road is totally unpaved.
 It’s 102 km (63.37 miles) long, running north-south from F26 (Sprengisandsleið) to Route 1, commonly known as Ring Road, south of Grafarkirkja.
 The road is bumpy but well maintained and clearly marked.
 Regulations forbid you to drive this road with a vehicle that is not 4WD.

 The road doesn’t open until the middle of June.
 The mix of unpredictable weather with highland roads comes into play and needs to be taken seriously in consideration when planning a trip to the area.
 In theory, during the summer months, usually from June to October, the road should be open.
 Yet, this is highly variable, sometimes due to the seasons being considerably shorter, other times because of temporary road closures.
 The weather can affect the river conditions, rain and high temperatures can cause bigger streams and please note that glacial rivers swell as the day goes on.
 The road can be closed anytime because the flooding.